 The Fully Managed Account offers the same benefits as the Socially Responsible account, but there’s no social responsibility focus.
 So if you’re not bothered where your money goes, you can save a fair bit by choosing this ISA.

 The Fixed Allocation portfolio offers diversity and the same access to ETFs but it doesn’t benefit from proactive management.

-Smart Alpha Portfolios are where Nutmeg have collaborated with J.P.
-Morgan Asset Management to create a set of investment portfolios which bring the power of J.P.
-Morgan Asset Management’s market insights and deep research expertise, while maintaining the same level of transparency and control seen across all Nutmeg investment styles.
+Nutmeg have collaborated with J.P.
+Morgan Asset Management to create a set of investment portfolios that bring the power of J.P.
+Morgan Asset Management’s market insights and deep research expertise while maintaining the same level of transparency and control seen across all Nutmeg investment styles.
 The Smart Alpha portfolios are not available for Personal Pensions but can be accessed via the ISA and General Investment Account types.